bilgino/angularforddd/README.md

 ![](src/assets/images/Mapper_Response.png)

 For example, HATEOAS forms hyperlinks between external resources to make transitions through the application state by navigating hyperlinks.
-However, mapping related hyperlinks to a client-side domain model is not possible!
+However, mapping hyperlinks to a client-side domain model is not possible!
 When consuming REST APIs, very often multiple HTTP request need to be sent asynchronously to assemble a model for a specific use case in the presentation layer.
-If the applied HATEOAS implementation includes related hyperlinks, then it constrains the user interface to incorporate with the REST API in a synchronous way.
-UX Designer usually don't model their interaction, navigation or screen patterns around HATEOAS.
-Furthermore, the Angular router engine doesn't comply very easily with the URI templates of the HATEOAS response schema.
+If the applied HATEOAS implementation forms interconnected hyperlinks, then it constrains the user interface to incorporate with the REST API in a synchronous way.
+UX designers usually don't model their interaction, navigation and screen patterns around HATEOAS.
+Furthermore, the Angular router engine doesn't comply with the URI templates of the HATEOAS response schema.
 HATEOAS has its advantages as well as disadvantages.
 If possible, avoid HATEOAS for Angular SPA applications!

 **» Domain model**<br/>